mozilla/jsThreads/README.md

 **MUST BE A GENERATOR**

-A common mistake is to forget a "yield" in the function.
+A common mistake is to forget the "*" in the function definition.
 This will make it appear as if nothing happens

   - **BAD:**